Marijuana Addiction: Signs, Causes, Risks Factors, Effects And Treatment

 How Does Marijuana Addiction Affect The Brain?

-- Brain development: Addiction to Marijuana in adolescence disrupts brain development and can have a long-lasting effect on brain function if not discontinued and treated early enough.
+• Brain development: Addiction to Marijuana in adolescence disrupts brain development and has a long-lasting effect on brain function if not discontinued and treated early enough.

 Other effects of marijuana addiction on the brain include withdrawal symptoms such as: